saumya103/SSH-Botnet/README.md

 # SSH-Botnet
 This project demonstrates how an SSH-based botnet can be built and controlled using Python.
-The script allows users to connect to multiple SSH-enabled devices (bots), execute remote commands, and even launch a basic DDoS attack.
+By this script we can connect to multiple SSH-enabled devices (bots), execute remote commands, and even launch a basic DDoS attack.
 This Python script provides the following functionalities:
 - List Bots: View all connected SSH bots.
 - Execute Commands: Send commands to all bots for remote execution.